 Thus by Theorem \ref{theoExpBCHMax},

-We conclude that $\val{\bch \tau \ell} \leq \val{ \bch {\nf{k}\tau}\ell }$, as required.\qedhere \end{enumerate} \end{proof}
+We conclude that $\val{\bcn \tau \ell} \leq \val{ \bcn {\nf{k}\tau}\ell }$, as required. \end{enumerate} \end{proof} }

 Theorem \ref{theoElemMax} might seem surprising, as hereditary exponential normal forms do not involve multiplication, yet they remain base-change maximal even compared to arbitrary elementary terms.
 Later, we will see that this result leads to a wide generalization of Goodstein's principle.
-But first, we consider notation systems based on a different set of functions.